OneMoreSummer/academic-kickstart/content/post/what-format-do-q1-english-male-batters-excel-at-the-shorter-the-better/index.md

 The following looks at the top 50 run scorers ever in the 3 formats.

 In T20I cricket only **20%** of players selected are Q1 but they make up a massive **36%** of all runs scored.
-Every Q1, in this cohort, has scored 750 T20I runs whereas the other BQs are at 332, 346 & 313.
+On average every Q1, in this cohort, scores 750 T20I runs whereas the other BQs only score 332, 346 & 313.

 ![](top-50-male-england-test-batters-by-runs.png)